vizdata-f21/project-2-viz_biz/write-up/README.md

 In the original painting, there are 12 layers of colored-gradient rectangles and 11 layers of black-and-white-gradient rectangles (23 layers in total), alternating against one another.
-We would like the audience to be able to determine how many layers do they want to have in total in their final piece of art, depending on the purpose of usage (small/nightstand or big/wall decorations).
+We would like the audience to adjust the number of layers they want to have in their final artwork, depending on the purpose of usage (small/nightstand or big/wall decorations).

-To alter the number of alyers, we will use the ‘slider input’ Shiny widget in the UI interface.`sliderInput(inputId = "size", label = "Size:", min = 10, max = 50, value = 20)` In the server, the input ‘size’ will and integral component to create the dataframe that will be used in the plotting process.
+To alter the number of alyers, we used the ‘slider input’ Shiny widget in the UI.`sliderInput(inputId = "size", label = "Size:", min = 10, max = 50, value = 20)` In the server, the input ‘size’ will and integral component to create the dataframe that will be used in the plotting process.
 `n <- reactive({input$size * 2})`